Singh: History

 Coin of the Western Kshatrapa ruler Rudrasimha I (178 to 197 CE) who used "Simha" as suffix.

 Originally, the Sanskrit word for lion, variously transliterated as Simha or Singh, was used as a title by Kshatriya warriors in northern parts of India.
 The earliest recorded examples of names ending with "Simha" are the names of the two sons of Rudraraman, who ruled the Western Satraps in the second century CE.
 Jayasimha, the first ruler of the Chalukya dynasty to bear the title Simha, ruled around 500 CE.
 The Vengi branch of the Chalukyas continued using Simha as a last name until the eleventh century.
 The Rajputs started using Singh in preference to the classical epithet of "Varman".
 Among the Rajputs, the use of the word Singh came into vogue among the Paramaras of Malwa in 10th century CE, among the Guhilots and the Kachwahas of Narwar in the 12th century CE, and the Rathores of Marwar after the 17th century.

 By the sixteenth century, "Singh" had become a popular surname among Rajputs.
 It was adopted by the Sikhs in 1699, as per the instructions of Guru Gobind Singh.
 Singh is used by all baptized male Sikhs, regardless of their geographical or cultural binding; the women use Kaur.
 Guru Gobind Singh introduced the surname "Singh" for Sikh men to foster equality and unity within the community.
 This move aimed to eliminate caste distinctions and promote a fearless and righteous identity.
 By adopting "Singh," Sikh men were encouraged to live as saint-soldiers, embodying courage, justice, and a commitment to serving humanity, According to Pashaura Singh, the Guru gave male Sikhs the name "Singh", which was associated with aristocracy, to imitate the traditions of the Rajput hill chiefs near Anandpur Sahib.
+Evidence found within Bhai Jaita's Sri Gur Katha suggest that the title Singh was used by the Sikhs in the period leading up to the Battle of Bhangani, with the guru officiating the title for the Sikhs with the formalization of the Khalsa, popularly accepted as occurring in the year 1699.